Your Basket

 Prebiotics are non-digestible fibers that fuel beneficial gut bacteria.
 Supplementing with prebiotics like PHGG and GOS may support microbial balance.
 However the research has suggested this doesn’t always lead to improvement in behaviour. (source) The evidence is mixed here, as it is in many areas.
 I see prebiotics being important as we know they are effective in modulating the gut microbiome which is an important consideration for those with autism.

-Practical Steps for Supporting Gut Health in Autism
+Practical Steps for Supporting Gut Health

 • Work with a specialist: Consult with a healthcare provider experienced in autism and gut health.
 They will be able to help you with the below considerations, among many other things.